Topological enhancement of a PT-symmetric Su-Schrieffer-Heeger quantum battery: Su--Schrieffer--Heeger (SSH) quantum battery

 which decreases exponentially with the system size $N$ and vanishes in the trivial phase~\cite{Tzortzakakis2022}.
-This edge EP originates from the coalescence of the two midgap edge modes and is a unique signature of the topological regime.
+This edge EP originates from the coalescence of the two midgap edge modes and is a characteristic feature of the topological regime.
+Here, however, $\gamma_e$ and $\gamma=|J_{1}\!\pm\!J_{2}|$ play different roles: $\gamma_e$ is the finite-size edge-EP estimate from the effective two-state description of the open chain, whereas $\gamma=|J_{1}\!\pm\!J_{2}|$ are the bulk threshold scales inherited from the periodic thermodynamic-limit spectrum.

 Figures~\ref{fig:PTSSH_spectrum_phase}(a)-\ref{fig:PTSSH_spectrum_phase}(d) show the real and imaginary parts of the spectrum as functions of gain-loss strength $\gamma$ for topological ($J_{1}/J_{2}=0.5$) and trivial ($J_{1}/J_{2}=1.5$) phases.
 For small $\gamma$, all eigenvalues are real, corresponding to the unbroken $\mathcal{PT}$ phase.
 As $\gamma$ increases, pairs of eigenvalues coalesce and split into complex-conjugate partners at the EPs, signaling the spontaneous breaking of $\mathcal{PT}$ symmetry.
 Beyond each EP, one hybridized mode amplifies while its partner decays, reflecting the non-unitary nature of the dynamics.